parthiv-dev/decentralised-trading-platform/README.md

 This struct was populated when minting a Pokemon NFT token by calling constructor of [PokemonCard.sol](contracts\PokemonCard.sol).
 In addition, we stored the metadata and images of Pokemons in a decentralized IPFS.
 More on this in the section [IPFS integration for metadata storage](#ipfs-integration-for-metadata-storage)

 **Access control** is ensured by:
-- the in-built Ownable (modifier)
+- the in-built `Ownable` (modifier)
-- an auxiliary mapping which maps user addresses to bool (true = allowed to mint; false = not allowed to mint)
+- an auxiliary mapping `_minters` which maps user addresses to bool (true = allowed to mint; false = not allowed to mint)
-- a modifier onlyAuthorized which check if either of the above is true for a given user
+- a modifier `onlyAuthorized` which check if either of the above is true for a given user

 **Secure minting** has been implemented by the use of the [OpenZeppelin ERC271 contract](https://docs.openzeppelin.com/contracts/4.x/erc721).
 Specifically we used the modified the `safeMint()` function.